 - First Model: Most staff work onsite from a primary location, reporting in person to the business.

-One should add that scrum masters can be from the business or outsourced, with testers and developers, for instance, being outsourced.
+One should add that Scrum masters can be from the business or outsourced, with testers and developers, for instance, being outsourced.

-Determine the Significance of Juxtapositioning
+Determine the Significance of Juxtaposition

 Some businesses believe an agile method demands collocation, but collocation depends on the project.
 For instance, collating a call center functioning completed offshore is unnecessary.
 So long as functionality and all other requirements are met, remote workers are possible.